-John Bartram Kelley
+John Bartram Kellev

-many had taken place.
+HE forty-seventh exchange of notes with Germany had taken place.
 Twenty American ships carrying contraband of war rested on the bottom of the sea.
 Two big liners owned in England and hundreds of other British vessels had been torpedoed.
 The difficulty of getting munitions to the continent was growing.
 Although the administration maintained its point that Americans shall ride anywhere under any conditions, the Americans themselves preferred to see America first.
 The situation was horrible.
 But American genius has often proved that it can rise to any occasion, no matter on what pinnacle that occasion may perch.